 NPF4 policy 17 sets out that the Local Development Plan should set out a tailored approach to rural housing and reflect locally appropriate delivery approaches.
 Moray Council's 'tailored approach' is based on a rural development hierarchy set out in policy DP4 Rural Housing of the Moray Local Development Plan 2020 (MLDP).
-Other associated policies such as policy EP4 Countryside Around Towns (CAT) and policy EP3 Sensitive Landscape Areas (SLAs) apply.
-Policy EP4 protects the special character of the CAT areas from inappropriate development and prevents development sprawl into the countryside.
-Similarly, policy EP3 prohibits rural housing in the Coastal (Culbin to Burghead, Burghead to Lossiemouth, Lossiemouth to Portgordon and Portgordon to Cullen coast), Cluny Hill, Spynie, Quarrywood and Pluscarden SLA's to protect the special and high value landscape qualities of these areas.
-This policy approach reflects the local context of Moray and is considered to be a sustainable approach directing growth into rural groupings where there is existing infrastructure and reducing carbon emissions from unsustainable patterns of travel.
+Other associated policies such as policy EP3 Sensitive Landscape Areas (SLAs) which prohibit rural housing in the Coastal (Culbin to Burghead, Burghead to Lossiemouth, Lossiemouth to Portgordon and Portgordon to Cullen coast), Cluny Hill, Spynie, Quarrywood and Pluscarden SLA's apply.
+This reflects the local context of Moray and is considered to be a sustainable approach directing growth into rural groupings where there is existing infrastructure and reducing carbon emissions from unsustainable patterns of travel.